JoaquinSosa28/time-api/README.md

 # time-api
-An API to check for current time or time ranges
+An API to check for current time, time ranges and convert time format.